attila-lendvai/gpg-keygen/README.md

 * a master signing key
 * a subkey for signing
 * a subkey for encryption
-* an export of the secret part of the master signing key into the file 'secret-master-key.gpg'
+* export the secret part of the master signing key into the file <code>secret-master-key.gpg</code>
-* an export of the secret parts of the subkeys into the file 'secret-subkeys.gpg'
+* export the secret parts of the two generated subkeys into the file <code>secret-subkeys.gpg</code>
-* an export of the public parts of all the three generated keys into the file 'public-keys.gpg'
+* export the public parts of all the three generated keys into the file <code>public-keys.gpg</code>
-* a symmetrically encrypted revocation certificate into the file 'revocation-certificate-for-[keyid]-passphrase-protected.gpg'
+* generate and symmetrically encrypt a revocation certificate into the file <code>revocation-certificate-for-[keyid]-passphrase-protected.gpg</code>
-* (planned: support for ssss-split to generate [secret sharing](http://en.wikipedia.org/wiki/Secret_sharing) to backup the master key and the revocation certificate in a distributed manner)
+* (planned: support for <code>ssss-split</code> to generate [secret sharing](http://en.wikipedia.org/wiki/Secret_sharing) to backup the master key and the revocation certificate in a distributed manner)

-Once the files have been generated you can import them into gpg homedir's (the default one is ~/.gnupg).
+Once the files have been generated you can import them into gpg homedir's (the default one is <code>~/.gnupg</code>).
 One should be on your regularly used computer(s), but it should only hold the secret parts of the subkeys and the public parts of all the keys (but not the secret part of the master signing key, which should be handled with more precautions):

         $ gpg --import secret-subkeys.gpg public-keys.gpg
         $ gpg --list-secret-keys